The Yare Navigation Race in 2021 will be held on Saturday 11th September.

 The race is for River Cruiser Class yachts, and the course extends from Coldham Hall Tavern in Surlingham, down the River Yare , to Breydon Water and back.

-We anticipate an entry of between 50 and 60 yachts to take part, and hope for a fresh to moderate wind to help everyone get around the course.
-The Start will be the Coldham Hall Sailing Club start line near the Tavern, and competing yachts can choose their own start times, available every 15 minutes from 8.00hrs.
+We anticipate an entry of between 30 and 50 yachts to take part, and hope for a fresh to moderate wind to help everyone get around the course.
+The Start will be the Coldham Hall Sailing Club start line near the Tavern, and competing yachts can choose their own start times, available every 15 minutes from 7.00hrs.
 There is a limit on 7 boats being able to start at each start time.
-As the tide reaches High Water at Coldham Hall at this hour, there may be few takers until a little later, unless the wind speed and direction enables the yachts to make suitable progress against the incoming tide.
+Skippers of boats will choose start time best suited to individual boats as the perfomance of each boat is different some completing the course much faster then others.

 Yachts proceed downriver past the Beauchamp Arms at Buckenham Ferry, Hardley Mill, The Reedcutters at Cantley , the Reedham Ferry, and arrive upstream of the Railway Bridge at Reedham Village.
 Here, all yachts are timed out of the Race, as we have no control over the times when the bridge is closed to river traffic.
 Some yachts will be able to pass the bridge without having to stop.
 Others may be delayed quite a while, if the bridge needs to stay open for rail traffic.
 The Berney Arms is another very good vantage point for spectators, and the yachts will be seen in these areas anytime between 09.00 hrs. and 17.00 hrs.
 Fortunately, there are conveniently situated hostelries available, with shops in the Reedham Village area as well !